Yakumwamba/Yakumwamba/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a frontend developer with experience in React,Vue, Svelte, Redux, and webpack.
+I am a frontend developer with experience in React, Vue, Svelte, Redux, and webpack.
 I have a strong interest in creating performant and accessible user interfaces.
 I strive for well-tested code that is easy to read and maintain.
 In my free time, I enjoy tinkering with new technologies and learning about different cultures.

 I am currently a software engineer at Resync.io and have been working with React, TypeScript and JavaScript in building pixel-perfect designs for the past two years.
 I have also worked with Python, MongoDB,  and other backend technologies.
 I am interested in creating performant and accessible user interfaces.
 My goal is to write code that is easy to read and maintain.